Welcome to the PACE elearning modules!

 Training and Labour- FREE of charge.

-School Districts 6 & 8 have provided this information to the public for educational purposes only.
-It is not intended as
+Anglophone South School District have provided this information to the public for educational purposes only.
+It is not

-a counselling tool or as a replacement to the valuable counselling available from a qualified career practitioner.
+intended as a counselling tool or as a replacement to the valuable counselling available from a qualified career

-eLearning Modules: Click an icon on the left to download each work book.
+eLearning Modules: Click an icon on the left to download an elearning activity.

-Click an icon on the right to download a summary sheet for each
+Click an icon on the right to download a module work book.

 Step1: Identify Interests.
 This is a great starting point to discover your